PatrickGBecker/PatrickGBecker/README.md

 <h1 align="center">I'm Patrick Becker</h1>
-<h3 align="center">A software developer living in Kansas City, MO</h3>
+<h3 align="center">A friendly frontend developer living in Kansas City, MO</h3>

-I'm really interested in applications that inspire people to take action.
-I know how to work with JavaScript, React, TypeScript, HTML/CSS and GraphQL.
+I'm really interested in creating applications that people can use intuitively.
+I know how to work with JavaScript, React, TypeScript, Next.js, HTML/CSS and GraphQL.
+I thoroughly enjoying making progressive web apps that are accessible for everyone.
+I'm currently collaborating with back-end & full-stack developers to create an app that meaningfully displays comparative data from government APIs related to raising climate crisis awareness.
+I'm also recreating various popular applications.
-I will soon learn how to incorporate PWA's into my applications.
-I'm currently working with a front-end  & back-end team to create an app for educators to more easily find information about school districts they are interested in applying to for work.
-I'm also creating various iterations of CRUD applications.
 Please message me to chat about anything and everything.

 Email me: **patrickgbecker@gmail.com**